Violence statistics

 Performance data

 In August 2024, the Minister for Children identified 4 key priorities for Oranga Tamariki.
 The first report was published in December 2024.
+See the latest report and access previous reports:

-Performance measures for Ministerial priorities: Quarter One, 2024/25 as at 30 September 2024 (latest)
+Performance measures for Ministerial priorities: Quarter Two, 2024/25 as at 31 December 2024 (latest).
+This report includes data on Reports of concern.

 Information about unborn and newborn pēpi entering care